andrewbarker96/pitchfork/README.md

 ## Deployment

-Site can be found for preview by visiting:<a href = 'https://pitchfork-eatery.vercel.app/' target='_blank'>https://pitchfork-eatery.vercel.app</a>
+Site can be found for preview by visiting: <a href = 'https://pitchfork-eatery.vercel.app/' target='_blank'>pitchfork-eatery.vercel.app</a>

 ## Image Usage Rights